-On September 18, 2013, the Ministry of Commerce issued Administrative Measures for the Supervision of Financial Leasing Enterprises which require, in part, that financial leasing enterprises have assets and risk management abilities sufficient for their proposed business activities.
+On September 18, 2013, the MOFCOM issued the Leasing Measures which require, in part, that financial leasing enterprises have assets and risk management abilities sufficient for their proposed business activities.
 These measures also require that foreign investors applying for the establishment of a financial leasing enterprise must comply with the relevant provisions on foreign investment.
-The Guidance of the General Office of the State Council on Accelerating the Development of Financing Leasing Industry issued by the General Office of the State Council in 2015 requires to establish a unified administrative and regulatory system for domestic as well as foreign investment in the leasing industry.
-According to the Guidance, foreign investment in the leasing industry is entitled to enjoy the same treatment as its domestic counterpart in terms of the business scope, trading rules, regulatory indicators, information submission as well as the inspection.
+The Guidance of the General Office of the State Council on Accelerating the Development of Financing Leasing Industry issued by the General Office of the State Council in 2015 requires to establish a unified administrative and regulatory system for domestic as well as foreign investment in the leasing industry, domestic and foreign investment, so as to realize the unification of the business scope, trading rules, regulatory indicators, information submission as well as the inspection.

-The Stipulation on Motor Vehicle Registration issued on May 27, 2008 and amended on September 12, 2012 by the Ministry of Public Security states that the new owner of a vehicle must submit an application for registration of transfer to the local vehicle administration office within 30 days after the delivery of the vehicle.
+The Stipulation on Motor Vehicle Registration issued on May 27, 2008, amended on September 12, 2012 and December 17,2021 and will become effective on May 1, 2022 by the Ministry of Public Security states that where the ownership of a registered motor vehicle is transferred, the current motor vehicle owner shall apply for transfer registration with the vehicle administration office at the place of registration within 30 days from the date of delivery of the motor vehicle.
 Also, under the PRC Civil Code effective as of January 1, 2021, the transfer of movable property is effective upon delivery, but if the transfer of the property right of a vehicle has not been officially registered, it will not be valid against a good faith third-party transferee.

 Our loans to dealerships are structured on a finance lease basis, whereby the entity lessor sells us the vehicle before leasing it back from us, making payments over time.
 However, for accounting purposes the transaction is not treated as a sale due to the economic substance of the transaction.
 Notwithstanding this arrangement, we do not update the vehicle registrations to reflect our purchase of leased vehicles nor file mortgage registrations for the leased vehicles.
 Consequently, we lack unambiguous legal basis to prevent a good-faith third-party buyer from taking legal title to a vehicle if the lessor attempts to sell the vehicle without our knowledge.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-We rely on contractual obligations rather than government filings to ensure its continued title to vehicles managed under its vehicle leasing program."
+Key Information - D. Risk Factors - Risks Related to Doing Business in China - We rely on contractual obligations rather than government filings to ensure its continued title to vehicles managed under its vehicle leasing program".